gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - Target Java version and JVM for IDEA
 - Generated `.classpath` project references correct JVM version

+### Continuous build improvements

+Continuous build will now trigger a rebuild when an input file is changed during build execution.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.